| April 13, 2020 | CBD

 Here is the thing, though, your dreams are going to get intense when you take a night off from smoking.
 After a period of decreased REM sleep time, your body goes into a ‘rebound mode’ where you dream intensely to catch up on all the REM sleep your system feels it needs.

 Have you ever ingested cannabis before bed and woken up with a ‘high-over’?
 Improper dosage or choice of strain and THC content can leave you feeling lethargic.
-Edibles can affect our bodies for much longer since they’re processed by the digestive tract and liver, as long as 8-12 hours.
+Edibles can affect our bodies for much longer since they’re processed by the digestive tract and liver, anywhere from eight to 12 hours.
 This can cause grogginess the next morning.
 For sleeping purposes, it’s best to stick to vaping, smoking, or tinctures, all of which are absorbed into the bloodstream and not processed by the gut.

 Dosage and Usage of THC for Sleep